-- Associate Member – An individual who contributes to the overall body of knowledge of plastic and reconstructive surgery in their field who is not eligible for Active membership as they are not board certified.
+- Associate Member – A physician certified by the American Osteopathic Board of Surgery who contributes to the overall body of knowledge of plastic and reconstructive surgery in their field.

 - Allied Health Affiliate Member – A non-physician healthcare professional, such as a nurse, nurse practitioner, physician assistant, research assistant, practice and office administrator and related staff, residency coordinator, surgical technologist and/or assistant, who is employed by or works directly with a member of ASPS.

 - International Member – A plastic surgeon who has completed at least three years in practice and is a member of their country's national society.

 - Candidate for International Membership – A plastic surgeon who has completed their training, has less than three years in practice and is a member of their country's national society.